Indiana vs Miami Players to Watch - Second Round

 Indiana's Last Game

-In its previous game, Indiana beat Kent State on Friday, 71-60.
-Jackson-Davis scored a team-high 24 points (and added five assists and 11 boards).
+In its previous game, Indiana defeated Kent State on Friday, 71-60.
+Its leading scorer was Jackson-Davis with 24 points.

 |Name